griffinpj/st/README.md

 ## Introduction

 The st terminal is designed to be simple, efficient, and reliable.
 It follows the suckless philosophy of keeping things simple and avoiding unnecessary bloat.
-This fork aims to provide additional features and improvements while maintaining the core principles of st.
+This fork aims to provide additional features for my uses and support my local environement for development (macOS).

 ## Installation

 To install st, follow these steps:

-## Prerequisites

-### macOS
+### Prerequisites

 - Need to install xquartz (for X11 support) and fontconfig
     ```shell
     brew install xquartz